 Vietnam is popular for its famous Vietnamese coffee, so visiting a cafe in Vietnam is a must.
 Hoi An, I must say, had some of the best coffee I have had in Vietnam.
 There were so many great varieties, the coffee was well made, refreshing, and just overall great quality.
 I really miss their coffee and need to go back for more.

 - Cong Caphe – This is one of the most popular cafes in all of Vietnam.
 They are known for their coconut coffee which honestly is amazing.
 It’s a little sweet so if you don’t really like your coffee to be sweet, it might not be for you.
 It reminds me of a Frappuccino but not as sweet. with its icy cold flavors, but so much better.
+This is one of the most popular places to grab coconut coffee in Hoi An.

 - Phin Coffee – I got a really delicious Vietnamese egg coffee here and it’s worth trying.
 It’s more for those who like stronger coffee.
 It’s very smooth and frothy on the top because of the egg.
 It’s a must-try for sure.

 - The Espresso Station – This coffee shop is for the beautiful outdoor patio and hidden alley.
 This cafe is a delicious coconut coffee as well, but I just found this coffee shop to be beautiful.
-It’s great for those of you wanting to get work done or just want an outdoor patio that is relaxing and catch up with friends and family.
+It’s great for those of you wanting to get work done or just want an outdoor patio that is relaxing and catching up with friends and family.

 - Hoi An Roastery – Espresso and Coffee House – This is a popular cafe because of the location on the main strip.
 They also serve breakfast, so if you want a cafe that serves food this is a great location for that.
 However, with all the great food in Hoi An, you don’t want to miss out on popular restaurants or street food.